Travel Therapy Jobs

 As a physical or occupational therapist, you’re a member of a fully-vetted, elite team.
 You have a unique set of skills and with your in-depth medical knowledge, fine touch and confidence, you're sure to make a huge impact on your patients' recoveries and long-term care.

-What Does a Travel Physical Therapist Do?
+What Do Travel Physical Therapists Do?

 Travel physical therapists are important in helping patients improve their movement throughout their rehabilitation process.
-Whether a patient has a chronic condition, an illness or an injury, travel PTs help facilitate treatments and preventions, so patients can lead their best physical lives.
+Whether a patient has a chronic condition, an illness, or an injury, travel PTs help facilitate treatments and preventions, so patients can lead their best physical lives.
 As a traveling physical therapist, you:

 - Examine patients utilizing their client history and performing tests to identify potential and already existing issues